Moving Bodies

 Moving Bodies—titled after an unfinished project by the filmmaker Harun Farocki—is a graduate seminar I created and currently teach at Yale School of Art.
 The course offers an introduction to contemporary debates in media theory through an interrogation of imaging technologies and their mediation and management of the body.

-Course, 2024
+Course, 2024-Present

 On completing the course students learn how to critically position the moving body in their own studio work by bringing together artistic and design production into dialogue with media theory and the intersecting fields of performance and surveillance studies.